DingoGoesBingo/Seed-Database-Manager/README.md

 Once you've successfully created a Postgres object (the one with the elephant logo!), click on that object and click the *variables* tab on the window that appears on the right hand side.
 You should see around 13 or so variables that are starred off.
 These are important for connecting our code in GitHub to the location where our data is saved in the Postgres object.

+*Note: these steps will differ if you're using a different hosting platform, but essentially you just need to get a PostgreSQL database set up, and you would need access to the back-end information to connect it to your app!*

 ### Step 4.
 Completing the setup file

 Now we're going to be modifiying a basic text file and running a setup R script.
 Assuming you're using GitHub desktop, clone your repository to your local device and navigate to the file location for the project.
-From there, go to Seed-Database-Manager-GE/Setup and open **UserSettings.txt**.
+From there, go to Seed-Database-Manager/Setup and open **UserSettings.txt**.
 This file contains parameters for connecting to the database, along with a few customization parameters (we'll get to those later in the README)!

 For now, we will need to change the following parameters: